 SCORG is a tool for the design and CFD pre-processing of rotary twin screw machines.
-Apart of the main functionality to construct deforming grids in the rotor domain of a twin screw machine, the software includes additional modules for handling rotor profiles, executing a basic thermodynamic calculation based on chamber model and generating the pre-processing setup routines for selected commercial CFD solvers.
+Apart from the main functionality to construct deforming grids in the rotor domain of a twin-screw machine, the software includes additional modules for handling rotor profiles, executing a basic thermodynamic calculation based on chamber model and generating the pre-processing setup routines for selected commercial CFD solvers.

-Grid generated on the rotors is presented in the image and some other results can be seen in below videos.
+Grid generated on the rotors is presented in the image, and some other results can be seen in the below videos.

 Watch Video: Gas Temperature showing leakage in the interlobes

 Watch Video: Pressure on rotors and Gas velocity in discharge port